TylorS/typed/apps/website/content/guides/template-spreads-data.md

 order: 2
 ---

-A reusable search field sometimes receives a capability record: a help title, an analytics ID, a disabled state, and an event handler.
-The record may change when a feature is enabled or removed.
+A spread groups bindings in a record: attributes, properties, dataset values, events, and refs.
-A spread lets those fields travel together while preserving each field's native meaning and lifetime.
+The record can change over time.
+Each entry keeps the same meaning as an explicitly authored binding, including cleanup when an entry is removed.

 Read [Attributes, properties, and boolean state](/explore/template-element-bindings) first.
 A spread is a grouping mechanism for those operations, not an alternative object model for DOM elements.